 Maintaining documentation on each underlying process and data element — including term definitions, usage, and technical metadata — will keep teams in check as they are managing data assets and ensure data accuracy is preserved.

 It’s important to note that data governance should always be approached from a collaborative perspective.
-If policy is written and disseminated without input and discussion among individuals across the organization, you run the risk of losing buy-in.
+If the policy is written and disseminated without input and discussion among individuals across the organization, you run the risk of losing buy-in.
 Bring key players and their teams to the table and build these policies together.

-How to write a data governance policy document
+How to write a data governance policy document?

 When drafting a data governance policy document, it’s important to keep your audience and your goals in mind.
 What do you hope to accomplish with your policy?
 How does it benefit both the individual and the organization as a whole?
 Will your teams respond better to a long-winded document, or one that gets to the point?